Best phone carriers of 2024

 Reasons to avoid

 Unlimited data is cheaper than ever at Visible, a Verizon-owned discount carrier.
-The entry-level Visible plan now starts at $25 per month, with taxes and fees included.
-It's a bare-bones offering, but the $45/month Visible Plus plan isn't that much more expensive, and it offers more perks.
+The entry-level Visible plan starts at $25 per month, with taxes and fees included.
+It's a bare-bones offering, but the $45/month Visible Plus plan isn't that much more expensive, and it offers more perks, especially after some recent additions to that plan.

-For instance, subscribers who pay up for Visible Plus get 50GB of premium data before they see any slowdowns.
-Visible Plus adds other perks like international calling to more than 30 countries, data roaming when traveling in Mexico and Canada and access to Verizon's Ultra Wideband 5G network.
-(The $30 plan uses Verizon's slower nationwide 5G for coverage.)
+Visible Plus subscribers get 50GB of premium data before they see any slowdowns.
+Visible Plus adds other perks like international calling to more than 30 countries, data roaming when traveling in Mexico and Canada and one Global Pass per month for using your plan when you travel overseas.
+Visible Plus customers also get faster mobile hotspot data and can connect a smartwatch to their plan at no extra cost.
+The biggest perk, though, remains access to Verizon's Ultra Wideband 5G network.
+(The standardmonthly plan uses Verizon's slower nationwide 5G for coverage.)

 Best way to save